de-data-lab/collaboration-standards/README.md

 ## No direct commits to the main branch—use pull requests instead

 Our most up-to-date code lives on the main branch.
 We want to keep the main branch as bug-free as possible.
 To do so we want to avoid directly committing to the main branch.
-Direct commits to the main branch obscures the purpose of changes and ultimately hinders collaboration.
+Direct commits to the main branch obscure the purpose of changes and ultimately hinders collaboration.

 When starting a brand-new repository, you can protect the main branch in the repository's settings ([GitHub Docs]( https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)).
 It's also a good practice to check "Include administrators" so that admins also cannot accidentally make direct commits.